Matilda

 Step Inside

 As soon as you step inside, you’ll be truly mesmerised by the stunning interiors of this bespoke cabin.
 Vibrant colours dance their way through the hideaway, with pretty woodland and mediaeval artwork completing the space.
 The open plan kitchen and dining area has been designed perfectly for two, with a fold away table to utilise the space.
-The rustic kitchenette is well equipped with a two-ring electric hob, microwave, fridge, toaster and kettle.
+The rustic kitchenette is well equipped with a two-ring electric hob, mini oven, fridge, toaster and kettle.
 The wooden countertops and cupboards are just lovely and compliment the space perfectly.
 The bedroom is situated to the left, hosting a sumptuous double bed, adorned with soft linens and plush cushions.
 There’s a magical stargazing window positioned above the bed and folklore inspired wall art, painted by a local artist.
 As morning arrives, delve into a good read from the curated bookshelf; Matilda by Tracey Boorman and Sussex Folk Tales by Michael O’Leary, to name a few.
 Head into the beautiful shower room where you’ll find a stunning stained glass window which depicts the winding path through Powdermill Wood towards Battle.
 Freshen up for the day ahead then step outside…

 Outdoors